Aksum is a place of legend in ancient Ethiopian culture.

-Axum was once a great kingdom dating back 3000 years controlling the Red Sea trade routes from india and the east to the mediterranean.
+Aksum was once a great kingdom dating back 3000 years controlling the Red Sea trade routes from India and the east to the Mediterranean.

 Today the town itself is just a simple place, but it is under its surface where the true treasures lie.

-On a regular basis farmers digging on their land are finding more and more sites to be excavated, and the Ethiopian government are moving them of their lands for archaeologists to move in.
+On a regular basis, farmers digging on their land are finding more and more sites to be excavated, and the Ethiopian government are moving them off their lands for archaeologists to move in.